jessesquires/mariposa/README.md

 Created and maintained by [**Jesse Squires**](https://www.jessesquires.com).

-Many thanks to Manton Reece for [writing this blog post](https://www.manton.org/2023/04/29/getting-started-with.html), which helped me get started quickly.
+*Many thanks to Manton Reece for [writing this blog post](https://www.manton.org/2023/04/29/getting-started-with.html), which helped me get started quickly with the Bluesky API.*

 ## License